-Please refer to paragraph 2.5 "Investments in subsidiaries and joint ventures" for the accounting policy on investments in joint ventures in the separate balance sheet of the Company.
+Please refer to paragraph 2.5 "Investments in subsidiaries and joint venture" for the accounting policy on investment in a joint venture in the separate balance sheet of the Company.

-- 2.4 Property, plant and equipment - (a) Measurement
+2.4 Property, plant and equipment

+(a) Measurement

 Property, plant and equipment are initially recognised at cost and subsequently carried at cost less accumulated depreciation and accumulated impairment losses.